torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 - Enables tight control on routing a flow in the platform
 - Matches flows and CPU cores for flow affinity

-NOTE: This driver supports the following flow types:
+ANALTE: This driver supports the following flow types:

 - IPv4
 - TCPv4